 During the rest of the year, visitors can explore the winding pathways, cross elegant bridges and even spy out the looming Cathedral Basilica of the Sacred Heart on the eastern fringes of the gardens.

-3. See Tibetan treasures at the Newark Museum
+3. See Tibetan treasures at the Newark Museum of Art

 The largest museum in the entire Garden State can be found nestled between the city streets just a stone’s throw back form the waters of the Newark Reach.

 Eclectic to say the least, the exhibitions here range from masterworks of American realism to curious relics plucked from the far reaches of the Tibetan Plateau.